 Are you at that point, reader?
 Are you ready to say that the color of our skin should not determine the safety of our children, the education we receive, our economic potential, or the quality and length of our lives?

-Reverend Sharpton struck notes of determination and faith at George Floyd's memorial, "America this is the time of dealing with accountability in the criminal justice system," he said.
+"America this is the time of dealing with accountability in the criminal justice system," Reverend Sharpton said at George Floyd's memorial.
 While 93% of Americans see racial bias as a problem the bridge over racial differences is hard to build.
 It takes time as Senators Kamala Harris and Corey Booker struggle to accept in the video below.
 They're reacting to Senator Rand Paul, R Kentucky, holding up the annual passage of the Emmett Till Anti-Lynching bill on the day of George Floyd's memorial.
 Paul called the bill symbolic window dressing and introduced amendments that would've weakened it's reach according to Senator Harris who notes that Paul's amendment "puts a greater burden on victims of lynching than is currently required under Federal Hate Crimes laws."
 Senator Booker begins, "I do not question the sincerity of his convictions I've had too many conversations with him (Sen. Paul) to question his heart.
 But I'm so raw today.
 Of all days that we're doing this.
-Of all days that we're doing this- right- now- having this discussion- because God if this bill passed today... " he continued "...
-If we passed this it would not only do something substantive to make a difference on the books of the American federal system but God it would speak volumes to the racial pain and hurt of generations."
+Of all days that we're doing this... because God if this bill passed today... " he continued "... it would not only do something substantive to make a difference on the books of the American federal system but God it would speak volumes to the racial pain and hurt of generations."

 Deaths of Black men and women by police or at the hands of government policy or our own lack of interest are not singular or situational.
 They're connected by a systemic racism rooted so firmly we once thought it was entrenched.
 Facing institutional racism, such as that in law enforcement and law, challenges us to heal the decades behind and the actions of our ancestors.
 Yet it also provides us with an rare opportunity to strengthen our democracy and set the county on a more satisfying trajectory before we're swept away by powerful technological forces.
 I'm in the 93% that see racism as a big problem and want to do something to change that. if you're in the 7% that don't problematize racism or don't believe it exists let me share with you something a wise friend of mine said, "When you're faced with change the best thing you can do is change the way you look at things."
 America?
 Are you ready to take another look?

-Update July 2020: From the talk below: "America had 246 years of legal slavery.
+From the talk below: "America had 246 years of legal slavery.
 At the time of the Civil War, close to 4 million African Americans were enslaved--13% of the population."
-Seeing this explains so much about what's happening today and what Institution Racism really means.
+Seeing this explains so much about what's happening today and what Institutional Racism really means.